 and Middle Peran

 stages.
 Sateu 2 noticeably reduced the number of glyphs taken from Sateu 1, favoriting their use as pure letters, although a set of syllabograms was still used for some centuries to represent certain sounds.
-By the time of Ancient Peran Sateu 2 was abandoned, not without being converted into a full alphabet, the now known as amansard sardanyís
+By the time of Ancient Peran Sateu 2 was abandoned, not without being converted into a full alphabet, now known as amansard sardanyís

 "Sardanyese alphabet", since Sardens were the people who gave it its current shape to write their own language, Sarden